Computer Architecture 1

 - jr $ra //return

-int fact(int n){ if(n < 1){ return 1; }else{ return n * fact(n - 1); } } int main(){ int n = 10; fact(n); printf(n); }
+- 4.no leaf procedure example - int fact(int n){ if(n < 1){ return 1; }else{ return n * fact(n - 1); } } int main(){ int n = 10; fact(n); printf(n); }

-MIPS code:
+- MIPS code: - fact:

 - addi $sp, $sp, -8